-This program is designed to enable small businesses to obtain medium to long-term financing, in the form of term loans, to help them grow and expand their businesses.
-DCEO participation is subordinated to the lender and has a "below market" interest rate.
+Designed to enable small businesses to obtain medium to long-term financing, in the form of term loans, to help grow and expand their businesses.
+Department participation is subordinated to the lender and has a “below market” interest rate.

-This program is similar to the Standard Participation Loan Program.
-However, the amount of financial support may range depending on loan term and MWDV majority control/ownership.
+Similar to Standard PLP; however, the amount of financial support may range depending on loan term, MWDV majority control/ownership.